khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

 AMIs Cross-Region copying:
 ![](https://assets-pt.media.datacumulus.com/aws-saa-pt/assets/pt3-q5-i1.jpg)
 ## CloudFormation
+- AWS CloudFormation provides a common language for you to model and provision AWS and third-party application resources in your cloud environment.
+AWS CloudFormation allows you to use programming languages or a simple text file to model and provision, in an automated and secure manner, all the resources needed for your applications across all regions and accounts.
+This gives you a single source of truth for your AWS and third-party resources.

+- AWS CloudFormation allows you to keep your infrastructure as code and re-use the best practices around your company for configuration parameters.
+Therefore, this is the correct option for the given use-case.

 ### AWS_CloudFormation_Stack
 - AWS CloudFormation stack is a set of AWS resources that are created and managed as a single unit when AWS CloudFormation instantiates a template.
 A stack cannot be used to deploy the same template across AWS accounts and regions.